By Mira Wang

 The holidays are a great opportunity to celebrate with family and friends—but now, it has also become a time when a cup of cheer becomes too many cups.
 This season, consider the example that you’re setting while enjoying that extra cheery eggnog.

-A survey of more than 1,000 Americans by Alcohol.org found that 47% of men and 40% of women binge drink on New Year’s Eve, and around 20% of Americans binge drink during the winter holidays.
+A survey of more than 1,000 Americans by Alcohol.org found that 47% of men and 40% of women binge drink on New Year’s Eve, and approximately 20% of Americans binge drink during the winter holidays.

 Adults and youth alike are receiving messages that normalize binge holiday drinking.
 Thrillist published an article about alcohol-filled advent calendars, and Eater just wrote about how to day-drink during holiday brunches.
 Rampant social media content and marketing normalizes high levels of alcohol consumption, and research shows that adults are more likely to binge drink during holiday celebrations.